singh-man/books/crackingTheCoding/17_hard.md

 This gives us an O(AB) algorithm, just to compare two arrays (or documents).

-However, we need to do this for all pairs ofD documents.
+However, we need to do this for all pairs of D documents.
 If we assume each document has at most W words then the runtime is O(D²  W²).

 **Slightly Better Brute Force**